ElizAlvarez/BlogEngine/README.md

 # Blog Engine

-Blog Engine is a solution that allows you to get, create, and update posts, also to add comments.
+Blog Engine is a solution that allows you to get, create, and update posts and comments.
+Depending on the user role there are different actions that can perform.
+There are 3 roles:
+- Public
+- Writer
+- Editor

+Each role has some access to the application.

 ## Overview
-The solution consists in 3 main parts:
+The solution consists of 3 main parts:
 1. BlogEngine: Is the Application.
-It contains the authentication, controllers and services.
+It contains the authentication (JWT), controllers and services.
 2. BlogEngine.Core: Contains the interfaces, enumerations, and entities
 3. BlogEngine.Data: Connect to the database using code first migration